Showing posts with label Bob Yoder. Show all posts

 According to EvergreenHealth, "the initiative at Canyon Park is just a first step."
 They look forward to expanding behavioral health services to the broader community.
 "Behavioral health is an essential line of service that levy funds are helping to expand into the community."

-The Emergency Departments of EvergreenHealth have treated severely ill patients over the years...many of them psychotic.
-Their dedicated physicians are backed up by highly-trained social workers and a remodeled department.
-Treating these complex patients has been a real challenge for community-minded EvergreenHealth.
-Now...some terrific news!
+The Emergency Departments of EvergreenHealth have treated mentally vulnerable ill patients over the years...many severe.
+Their ER physicians are backed up by highly-trained social workers and a remodeled department.
+Treating these complex patients has been a challenge for community-owned EvergreenHealth.
+Now...some terrific news for our community and outlying cities.

 CONNECTIONS